On the regularity theory for mixed local and nonlocal quasilinear parabolic equations: Introduction

 Chen-Kumagai \cite{CK} also proved Harnack inequality along with local H\"older continuity result.
 Recently, Garain-kinnunen \cite{GKwh} proved a weak Harnack inequality for \eqref{mp} by analytic means.

-The main purpose of this article is to establish local boundedness of weak subsolutions (Theorem \ref{thm1}-Theorem \ref{lbthm2}) and local H\"older continuity of weak solutions of \eqref{maineqn} (Theorem \ref{cnt}).
-Further, we provide lower and upper semicontinuous representatives of weak supersolutions (Theorem \ref{lscthm1}) and weak subsolutions (Corollary \ref{uscthm1}) of \eqref{maineqn} respectively.
-We also investigate the pointwise behavior of such representatives (Theorem \ref{lscpt}).
+The main purpose of this article is to establish local boundedness of weak subsolutions (Theorem \ref{thm1}-Theorem \ref{lbthm2}).
+Further, we provide lower and upper semicontinuous representatives of weak supersolutions (Theorem \ref{lscthm1}) and weak subsolutions (Theorem \ref{uscthm1}) of \eqref{maineqn} respectively.
+We also investigate the pointwise behavior of such representatives (Theorem \ref{lscpt}-\ref{uscpt}).
 Moreover, all of our main results are valid for sign changing solutions.
-Shang-Fang-Zhang \cite{ShangFZ} recently established the local boundedness and H\"older continuity for
+Shang-Fang-Zhang \cite{ShangFZ} recently established the local boundedness result for the equation